Qyuzet/js-weather-app/README.md

 # Weather App

 This is a simple yet functional weather app built using HTML, CSS, and JavaScript.
-It allows users to search for weather information for any location worldwide, providing them with real-time data about temperature, conditions, wind speed, and more.
+It allows users to search for weather information for any location worldwide, providing them with real-time data about temperature, conditions, wind speed, and more..

 ![image](https://github.com/Qyuzet/weather-app/assets/93258081/b986b311-f914-4ac1-bb2f-a607da361096)